ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

    <!-- require("luasnip.loaders.from_lua").load({paths = "~/.config/nvim/LuaSnip/"}) -->
    <!-- ``` -->

-1. Create a file, say `test.txt`, and open it with Neovim.
-   (You can use any file name/extension you like here because `all.lua` is a special snippet file that applies to all filetypes).
+1. Open a new Neovim instance (any file name/extension will work here because `all.lua` is a special snippet file that applies to all filetypes).

 1. Enter insert mode and write `hi` (because we wrote a snippet with trigger `trig="hi"`).

-1. With your cursor at the end of `hi`, press the Tab key (because the Tab key was mapped to snippet expansion a few steps up).
+   With your cursor at the end of `hi`, press the Tab key (because the Tab key was mapped to snippet expansion a few steps up).
    The word `hi` should expand into `Hello, world!`.

 I glossed over a mountain of details here for the sake of a TLDR example.